coquer/password-strength-checker/README.md

 If you discover a security vulnerability within Sherlock package, write an email to Ageras' development team.

 ### Coding Style
-Ageras' follows the PSR-2 coding standard and the [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) autoloading standard.
+Our projects follows the PSR-2 coding standard and the [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) autoloading standard.

 ### StyleCI
  StyleCI automatically fixes code style to match the standard.